Home » commitment » Page 2

 Growing Your Marriage Through Confession

-I’m sure you know saying “I love you” is very important for a strong healthy marriage, but confessing your faults to each other and saying “I’m sorry, I was wrong” should be just as important to you as saying “I love you.”
+I’m sure you know saying “I love you” is very important for a strong healthy marriage.
+But confessing your faults to each other and saying “I’m sorry, I was wrong” should be just as important to you as saying “I love you.”

 What Does a Good Marriage Look Like?

-.The desire for a good marriage is a strong desire for most people.
-I’m sure, most people who are married or hopes to be married wants their marriage to be good.
-But how do you know if you have a good marriage if you’re not sure what a good marriage looks like?
+The desire for a good marriage is a strong desire for most people.
+I’m sure most people who are married or hope to be married want their marriage to be good.
+But how do you know if you have a good marriage if you’re not sure what a good one looks like?

 good marriage

 If you think their marriage is built on great friendship, then maybe that’s what you need to have.
 They could be good communicators.
 Maybe that’s your answer.
 If they are romantic and affectionate with each other, that could be what your marriage needs.
 Or if they report having a very satisfying sex life you could think that is your answer as well.
-All of these and so much more are great qualities to have in marriage.
+All of these and so much more are great qualities to have.
 Read more

 When You’re the Only One Trying to Improve Your Marriage